Karen Images Mints First RFT from TV Show Atlanta

 Karen remembers “We were in tears as we watched the fire consume the roof when the spire collapsed on live television.
 We thought of this image that had just appeared in Donald Glover’s Atlanta and wanted to find a way for our photograph of the spire to help with the restoration of a new spire for the roof of Notre Dame de Paris.

 We followed the controversies of the reconstruction discussions since 2019 which are now resolved.
 Notre Dame’s roof and spire will be rebuilt exactly as it was the day that it burned with wooden beams, wood spire, and the controversial lead roof.
 With the popularity of NFT’s, and reconstruction efforts on the path to completion, we minted the world’s first Real Fungible Token, Spire Over the Seine on January 1st, 2022.”

-On 02.2022 National Geographic published the new issue with the fascinating cover story, Notre Dame Rebuilding an Icon, that goes into great detail on the construction, history, and renovations of this amazing cathedral.
-It is our hope to deliver a significant contribution to Friends of Notre Dame de Paris on April 4th, 2022, the 20th anniversary of our day spent photographing Notre Dame “
+On 02.2022 National Geographic published the new issue with the fascinating cover story, Notre Dame Rebuilding an Icon, which goes into great detail on the construction, history, and renovations of this amazing cathedral.

 The Spire Over the Seine RFT includes the 18″ x 22″ (framed 30″ x 35″) silver gelatin print that appeared in the series Atlanta, the negative it was recorded on, with the rights of reproduction and resale.
 The image was printed in our first home darkroom on a Beseler 4″x5″ enlarger in 2003 that we still have in our home today.